MarkM-dev/Previews-client/readme.md

 <br/>
 ## **Twitch Previews - a live video or image preview window on Twitch.**

-**Twitch Previews creates a live video or image preview window when a user hovers the mouse over a streamer card on the navigation sidebar (followed streams list).**
+**Twitch Previews creates a live video or image preview window when hovering the mouse over a streamer card on the navigation sidebar (followed streams list on the side).**

 ## Download
 **Extension is available for Chrome and Firefox:<br/>**